neohex/ln-central/docs/customize-old.md

 This line will ensure that all the default variable are loaded from the base module.
 We can now selectively override one or more of these base variables.

-By default the emails are printed to the console.
+By default the pubkeys are printed to the console.
-To use a typical SMTP based email service add the following to your custom settings module so that the entire file looks like::
+To use a typical SMTP based pubkey service add the following to your custom settings module so that the entire file looks like::

     from biostar.settings.base import *